Home » Marriage Help » Importance of Emotional Intimacy in Relationship

 A simple compliment can actually go a long way in making them feel appreciated and loved.
 Take the time to show your partner how much you care about them.
 Make an effort to do things that will make them happy.
 Write a short love poem.
 These small gestures can make a big difference in your relationship.

-Whether it’s by words or actions, making your partner feel valued is one way of strengthening your emotional connection.
+Whether it’s by words grand gestures or actions grand gestures, making your partner feel valued is one way of your appreciation and strengthening your emotional connection.
 Tell them they looked good today, the food was amazing, or I’m glad you made the time for me today because lunch was wonderful.

 Initiate Physical Intimacy

-Anyone of you in the relationship has the ability to initiate physical intimacy.
-Don’t just leave all the work to one person.
-Switch it up for that extra spice that you’ve been looking for.
+Anyone of you in the relationship has the ability to initiate physical and emotional intimacy.
+Don’t just leave sex life and all the work to one person to spend time with.
+Switch it up for that extra spice in your sex life that you’ve been looking for.

 Have Difficult Conversations

 This will require both of you to step out of your comfort zones.
-You need to identify and communicate with each other about the problems you have encountered in the relationship and offer solutions.
+You need to identify and communicate with each other about many forms of sexual experiences and the relationship problems that you have encountered in the relationship and offer solutions.

 Have Boundaries

-Relationships are bound to experience conflict and that’s ok.
+Relationships are bound to experience some small moments of conflict and that’s OK.
 If your partner is willing to make it work, do everything possible to ensure it does.
 Otherwise, respect their wishes.
 Maybe it is time you focused on your personal growth.

 Support

-One of the most important aspects of emotional intimacy is feeling like you can rely on your partner for support.
+One of the most important most rewarding aspects of building emotional and sexual intimacy together is feeling like you can rely on your partner for support.
 This doesn’t mean that your partner needs to be your emotional crutch.
 It does mean they should be someone you feel comfortable turning to when you’re experiencing difficulties.

 Don’t be afraid to ask for emotional support from your partner when you need it.
 In strong relationships, it is key to the overall happiness and stability of the partnership.